ethans333/celly-auto-sms/README.md

 To Do:

-- [ ] Add events to calendar using graph api.
 - [ ] Build out UI for the side bar of both cells.
 - [ ] Build landing page.
 - [ ] Remove workspace description, not needed.
+- [ ] Migrate workspace metadata over to S3 Metadata and remove table.
+- [ ] Add versioning to workspaces and workspace deployments

 ### Diagrams